Don’t you just love the smell of a freshly brewed coffee?

 “Previous studies suggested that antioxidants in coffee could be traced to caffeine or the chlorogenic acid found in green coffee beans, but our results clearly show that the Maillard reaction is the main source of antioxidants”.

-Those who are considered heavy coffee drinkers, in the order of 4-10 cups a day, can face problems such as anxiety, irritability, restlessness, mood swings and sleeplessness.
+Those who are considered heavy coffee drinkers, in the order of 4-10 cups a day, can face problems such as anxiety,

 I personally think that you might end up having too much, as it is a stimulant.
 I would say no to more than 2-3 cups a day.